graeme-a-stewart/cpp-concurrency/doc/02-MutexAndAtomics.md

 There are many subtitles to efficient use of locks without destroying the potential for concurrency, but in the last case the C++11 `mutex`

+### Some General Points on Locks and Lock-free designs

+Note that one of the main points of `atomic` data types is not just to prevent races on simple data types, but instead to build lock free thread safe objects.

+This topic is advanced and we don't have time to explore it here, but in general *lock free* programming is going to scale much better than programming with locks.
+If your contention is low, locking should work and it is simpler; but if you can use *lock free* (or at least high performance locking) data structures from another package then do that.

 # Exercises